 Without abortion, births would exceed deaths in Scotland.
 The problem of population decline could be addressed by restricting abortion.

 We oppose the introduction of assisted suicide and euthanasia.
-If death is seen as a valid option, then this will inevitably lead to vulnerable people experiencing pressure, real or imagined, to end their lives.
+If choosing death is seen as a valid option, this will inevitably lead to vulnerable people experiencing pressure, real or imagined, to end their lives.
 We want everyone to feel valued and worthy of the highest degree of care throughout their life.
 Suicide should not be promoted as a valid response to difficulties.

 The Scottish Parliament has voted twice against assisted suicide, but a desire to avoid controversy may have been the key factor, rather than a principled defence of the value of all human life.
-Nicola Sturgeon’s and Ruth Davidson’s comments on the issue are very guarded and seem to leave room for a change of position in the future.
-Patrick Harvie of the Green Party enthusiastically supported the Assisted Suicide Bill.
-The Scottish Lib Dems have Assisted Suicide as a party policy.
+Party leaders’ comments on the issue are very guarded and seem to leave room for a change of position in the future.
+The Green Party and the Scottish Lib Dems have Assisted Suicide as party policy.
+The SNP, Labour and Conservatives have no policy, so a vote for them is a vote for indifference.
 The Scottish Family Party can be relied on to provide principled opposition to assisted suicide and euthanasia, regardless of public opinion.